yanghuan/proton/README.md

           the external program uses this file to automatically generate the read code
 -h      : print this help message and exit
 ```
+## Example
+[sample directory] (https://github.com/sy-yanghuan/proton/tree/master/sample) is a well configured under the direct use of the Windows example.
+Already contains a python3 environment, directly run __export.bat to complete the export.
+Need to add a new Excel file, modify the __export.py related array.

 ## Documentation
 Wiki https://github.com/sy-yanghuan/proton/wiki/document_en